rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 !!!
 Note

     LVM is only managed by the operating system.
-Therefore the _BIOS_ needs at least one partition without LVM to boot.
+Therefore, the _BIOS_ needs at least one partition without LVM to boot.

 ### Volume groups